 Dr Cammy Crolic, an associate professor of marketing at Britain’s Oxford University, and Chris Janiszewski, from the University of Florida, put their theories about why this happens to the test in a series of studies.
 The subjects chowed down on a variety of foods and drinks – including salted caramel pretzel pieces, taco-flavoured corn chips and a multi-fruit juice.

-The results, published in the Journal of Consumer Research, suggested several reasons for why some foods taste even better as we keep eating.
+The results, published in the Journal of Consumer Research, suggested several reasons why some foods taste even better as we keep eating.
 One of them might explain why salted caramel, with that give-me-more combination of sweet and salty, is so compelling.
-“The amount of hedonic escalation positively correlated with the number of flavors a person could identify,” the authors say in their discussion of the results.
+“The amount of hedonic escalation positively correlated with the number of flavours a person could identify,” the authors say in their discussion of the results.

-In a presentation about her research (you can watch it on YouTube here) Dr Crolic explains that not every participant enjoyed food more as they keep eating, but when it happened, it was often with food with complex flavours.
+In a presentation about her research (you can watch it on YouTube here), Dr Crolic explains that not every participant enjoyed food more as they keep eating, but when it happened, it was often with food with complex flavours.